eclipse-tractusx/portal/charts/localdev/README.md

 ## Installation

+> **Note:**
+> In its current state of development, this chart as well as the following installation guide have been successfully tested on **Linux**.
+> We'll test its reliability on other platforms and update the installation guide accordingly.

 To install the helm chart into the default namespace of your started Minikube cluster, make sure to clone the [portal-cd](https://github.com/eclipse-tractusx/portal-cd) repository beforehand.

 Then change to the chart directory: